From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Approach

 \subsection{Dataset Construction}

 Existing datasets for Excel are derived from either manually crafted examples ~\cite{payan2023instructexcel} or Excel exam datasets~\cite{chen2025sheetagent}.
 These tasks are artificially generated and intended for examination testing.
 As such, they do not correspond to authentic user behavior patterns.
 Other datasets collect queries from Excel forums where users seek help online ~\cite{li2023sheetcopilot, ma2024spreadsheetbench}.
 These queries are formulated under constrained and highly specific conditions, thereby limiting their generalization to broader user scenarios.
 Moreover, these existing datasets ~\cite{payan2023instructexcel, chen2025sheetagent, li2023sheetcopilot, ma2024spreadsheetbench} focus exclusively on spreadsheet-level operations and omit those at the Excel application level.
 We define Excel-level tasks as operations that target the Excel application itself (e.g., adding the Camera tool, opening the navigation pane), rather than the specific spreadsheet content.
 In contrast, spreadsheet-level tasks directly affect the content, formatting, structure, or other elements within a particular spreadsheet (e.g., inserting a new row, merging cells).

-To obtain real-world Excel tasks that are pedagogically meaningful, broadly transferable, and diverse in scope, we collect task descriptions from three primary sources: \begin{itemize} \item \textbf{Search Queries (Search)}: We extract task descriptions from user-issued search engine queries related to Excel operations.
-These queries capture real user needs and represent common challenges encountered in practice. \item \textbf{Community Websites (Websites)}: We crawl community-driven websites, forums, and technical Q\&A platforms to obtain task descriptions.
-Such sources provide a wide range of authentic and diverse real-world tasks. \item \textbf{In-App Help Content (In-APP)}: We mine task descriptions from Excel’s built-in help documentation and tutorials, which cover a broad set of standardized operations. \end{itemize} The diverse composition of sources ensures comprehensive coverage of practical user needs, authentic interaction scenarios, and standardized documentation practices.
-After filtering the collected data for semantic ambiguity using GPT-5 and removing duplicates based on embedding similarity, we obtained the original task set containing 1,559 entries.
+To obtain real-world Excel tasks that are pedagogically meaningful, broadly transferable, and diverse in scope, we collect task descriptions from three primary sources: \begin{itemize}[leftmargin=*] \item \textbf{Search Queries (Search)}: We extract task descriptions from Bing Search queries related to Excel operations, which reflect real user needs and common practical challenges. \item \textbf{Community Websites (Websites)}: We crawl community-driven websites, forums, and technical Q\&A platforms (e.g., WikiHow) to obtain task descriptions.
+Such sources provide a wide range of authentic and diverse real-world tasks. \item \textbf{In-App Help Content (In-App)}: We mine task descriptions from official Office documentation and tutorials, which cover a broad set of standardized operations. \end{itemize}